pivtorak-studio/pivtorak-studio.github.io/content/en/docs/anna-pivtorak-kostyuk-identity-and-evolution/kovtyukh-the-preserver-of-the-line/_index.md

 This section is part of the process of restoring the name
 and fixing its place in both family and broader history.

+**Alt-text:**
+To visualize Kovtyukh’s role, an abstract composition is used to represent a critical decision that preserved the continuity of a lineage.
+At the center is a map or structural layout of resources, where parts are crossed out, removed, or erased.
+This symbolizes the voluntary renunciation of property as a condition for survival.
+A thin but continuous line runs through the composition, representing lineage continuity.
+It remains unbroken despite the loss of material foundation.
+The image does not focus on a person, but on the decision itself — an action that altered the trajectory and prevented the system from disappearing.
+It marks a point where renunciation became the condition for existence.

 ---
 {{< section >}}